13.3. Exploring Data Formats and Fields¶

 QGIS supports (multi)point, (multi)line, (multi)polygon, CircularString, CompoundCurve, CurvePolygon, MultiCurve, MultiSurface feature types, all optionally with Z and/or M values.

 You should also note that some drivers don’t support some of these feature types, like CircularString, CompoundCurve, CurvePolygon, MultiCurve, MultiSurface feature type.
 QGIS will convert them.

 The GeoPackage (GPKG) format is platform-independent, and is implemented as a SQLite database container, and can be used to store both vector and raster data.
 The format was defined by the Open Geospatial Consortium (OGC), and was published in 2014.

 GeoPackage can be used to store the following in a SQLite database:

 tile matrix sets of imagery and raster maps

 Since QGIS version 3.8, GeoPackage can also store QGIS projects.
 GeoPackage layers can have JSON fields.

 GeoPackage is the default format for vector data in QGIS.

-The ESRI Shapefile format is still one of the most used vector file formats in QGIS.
-However, this file format has some limitation that some other file formats do not have (like GeoPackage and SpatiaLite).
+The ESRI Shapefile format is still one of the most used vector file formats, even if it has some limitations compared to for instance GeoPackage and SpatiaLite.

 .shpfile containing the feature geometries